JeannieFallon/lexicon/README.md

 See [Setup Procedure](#setup-procedure) for more detailed instructions.

-1. Using macOS Disk Utility, format a USB drive as `exFAT` and name it `LEXICON-USB`.
+1. Using macOS Disk Utility, format a USB drive as `APFS` and name it `LEXICON-USB`.

 2. Clone this repository onto the USB: